-Prostate cancer diagnostics are riddles with unintended harmful consequences.
+Prostate cancer diagnostics are riddled with unintended harmful consequences.
 Phigenix is working hard to develop new, earlier, easier techniques for detection and treatment.

 DIGITAL RECTAL EXAMS (DRE) and Prostate Specific Antigen (PSA) TEst